kubernetes/community/contributors/guide/issue-triage.md

 Speed up issue management.

 The Kubernetes issues are listed at https://github.com/kubernetes/kubernetes/issues and are identified with labels.
-For example, an issue that belongs to SIG Network group will eventually be set to label `sig/network`.
+For example, an issue that belongs to the SIG Network group will eventually be set to label `sig/network`.
 New issues will start out without any labels.
 The detailed list of labels can be found at https://github.com/kubernetes/kubernetes/labels.
-While working on triaging issues you may not have privilege to assign specific label (e.g. `triaged`) and in that case simply add a comment in the issue with your findings.
+While working on triaging issues you may not have privilege to assign a specific label (e.g. `triaged`) and in that case simply add a comment in the issue with your findings.

 Following are few predetermined searches on issues for convenience: